 "Never doubt that a small, group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has." -Margaret Mead

-The Blood Bank of San Bernardino and Riverside (www.lstream.org) comes to campus at least twice a year for University blood drives.
+Blood Banks of San Bernardino and Riverside (www.lstream.org) come to campus at least twice a year for University blood drives.

 Last year the Blood Bank came to campus three times, each time collecting over 60 pints of blood.
 This year we plan on donating even more so roll up your sleeves!
 Sign-ups for the blood drives take place in the Commons the week before the scheduled blood drive date so keep your eyes open for the next time the Blood Bank will be on campus.
 The full donation process takes about 60 (plus) minutes.